 Mental health issues in asylum seekers and refugees

 There is growing concern about the lack of support for asylum seekers and refugees with mental health problems.
 Such problems are not always short-lived; some can last a lifetime and some may even have an influence on the children of those affected.
 Refugees are often people with strong determination to survive, which is why they became refugees.
-Accessing services earlier and getting appropriate support is therefore crucial.
+Accessing services early and getting appropriate support is therefore crucial.

 - Maintain an open mind over a longer period of assessment

-5 Boroughs partnership
+5 Boroughs Partnership

 5 Boroughs Partnership provide specialist inpatient and community mental health, learning disability and addiction management:

 Halton Borough Council

 Warrington Borough Council